JellyRollJunior/leet-code-journal/README.md

 * Spiral Matrix
     * Good question to practice matrix indicies
     * A good test in writing simple elegant code.
 My answer was quite convoluted when there was a VERY SIMPLE alternative.
+* Rotate Image
+    * Didn't even bother to attempt this one -> just looked at answer
+    * I remembered matrix multiplication from linear algebra but it had been too long
+    * Need to brush up on matrix operations.

 String
 * Longest Substring Without Repeating Characters